analeekasudia/analeekasudia.github.io/jsd920_class_repo/projects/final_project/readme.md

 **ERROR: XMLHttpRequest cannot load
 **RESOLUTION: Had to run a local server; used Firebase and put my files in my /public folder for testing.

-**ERROR: (Multiple errors in custom JSON file) **RESOLUTION: I had either one too many or not enough brackets.
+**ERROR: Multiple errors in custom JSON file.

-**ERROR: x-axis, y-axis, and key/legend render - but not the chart. and there are no logged errors.
+**RESOLUTION: I had either one too many or not enough brackets.
+Ultimately worked with a custom CSV's instead of JSON file.
+(There were two aspects of the custom CSV's: At the beginning of the project I manually compiled them from data shown in PDF's.
+Later I was helped with another developer's Python script to automatically download CSV's from the NOAA's site and be reformatted for the purpose of this project.
+I compared the data from the PDF's with the existing CSV's and noticed huge differences in numbers.
+Maybe it was my human error, or an inconsistency in the NOAA's PDF and CSV formats.
+Either way, I'd like to forward this project to them and get their thoughts.)

+**ERROR: Bars in stacked bar chart not rendering; but key/legend is.
+**RESOLUTION: Had to include a 'for' loop to loop through the 'Total' values, which were created in the Javascript rather than a column added in the CSV file.